01-edu/public/subjects/mobile-dev/bizz-card/README.md

-# Bizz Card
+## BizzCard

 ### Introduction

 ### What is Flutter?

-Flutter is Google’s UI toolkit for building beautiful, natively compiled applications for mobile, web, and desktop from a single codebase. (c) [https://flutter.dev/](https://flutter.dev/)
+[Flutter](https://flutter.dev/) is Google’s UI toolkit for building beautiful, natively compiled applications for mobile, web, and desktop from a single codebase.

 ### How to start?

 You can build Flutter apps using any text editor.
-It is recommended to use editors that have both Dart and Flutter plugins (Android Studio, IntelliJ, VS Code).
+It is recommended to use editors that have both `Dart` and `Flutter` plugins (Android Studio, IntelliJ, VS Code).

-You should already have all installed on school computers, but if you want to set up your PC, then follow the official [installation guide](https://flutter.dev/docs/get-started/install).
+You should already have them all installed on school computers, but if you want to set up your PC, then follow the official [installation guide](https://flutter.dev/docs/get-started/install).

 Before we start take a look at Flutter's [official documentation](https://flutter.dev/docs)

-Hint: You can see some Flutter samples [here](https://flutter.github.io/samples/#?type=cookbook) 👩🏽‍🍳
+You can see some `Flutter` samples [here](https://flutter.github.io/samples/#?type=cookbook) 👩🏽‍🍳

-### Objective
+### Instructions

-### Making your first app

 BizzCard is a simple application which shows a static card with your personal information.

 This subject is divided into 3 parts.
-Overall objective is for you to learn:
+Overall objective is for you to learn about:

-- About and apply the essence of Flutter - widgets.
+- Applying the essence of `Flutter` - `widgets`.
-- Basic structure of a Flutter app.
+- Basic structure of a `Flutter` app.
-- How to run Flutter app on physical device or Android/iOS emulator.
+- How to run `Flutter` on physical devices or Android/iOS emulator.

-- Note: only standard Flutter packages and url_launcher (for bonus) are allowed
+> Note: only standard `Flutter` packages and `url_launcher` (for bonus) are allowed.

-### First Part

-In this part:

-- Run Flutter generated counter app
-- Understand structure of the Flutter app
+**_First Part_**

-To create your first Flutter application open Android Studio or similar IDE and follow the steps:
+To create your first `Flutter` application open Android Studio or a similar IDE and follow the steps:

 1. Open the IDE and select **Start a new Flutter project**.
 2. Select **Flutter Application** as the project type.
 Then click **Next**.
-3. Specify path to **Flutter SDK’s location**
-   (select **Install SDK…** if the text field is blank).
+3. Specify the path to **Flutter SDK’s location** (select **Install SDK…** if the text field is blank).
 4. Enter the project name (for example, `myapp`).
 Then click **Next**.
 5. Click **Finish**.
 6. Wait for Android Studio to install the SDK and create the project.

-See the Run the app section [here](https://flutter.dev/docs/get-started/test-drive?tab=androidstudio#create-app) to run a sample app.
+See the `Run the app` section [here](https://flutter.dev/docs/get-started/test-drive?tab=androidstudio#create-app) to run a sample app.

-The starter point in Flutter app is in lib/main.dart.
-Change this file to change app's behavior.
+The starter point in Flutter app is in `lib/main.dart`.
+Change this file to change the app's behavior.

-### Second Part:

-In this part:

-- Build your first app

-You should display static information about yourself, i.e. name, surname, age, phone number, email, and image.
-Try to make it as it is shown in the example below:
+**_Second Part:_**

+You must display the following information in the BizzCard:

+- First Name
+- Last Name
+- Age
+- Phone number
+- Email
+- Photo/Image

+Here is an example of what we are asking:

 <!-- <center> -->
 <center>